-Toleran S and Jus tebooks
+Toleran 🕰 and 式 s tebooks

 - Think abbut a time when you ware treate as an out mer.
 How did it make you feel? - Think automatic a time when you treated someone badly because they were dif-ferent.
-How Old it make you feel? - And anti-hate crime costablished?
+How Old it make you feel? - Whom do they protect?
+What while the stabilished?
 Whom do they protect?
-What while type of legislation have to do with hat ABU .
-INING HOSE INING HOSE INING Have you ever been unfairly accused of something you didn't do?
-How did in re-you feel? • Intolerance is oten bred from ignorance - Why were anti-hate crime of the stablished?
+What while the stabilished?
+Have you ever been unfairly accused of something you didn't do?
+How did in main and the stabilished to a stabilished?
+What ' ' • Intolerance is oten bred from ignorance - Why were anti-hate crim 20 established?
 Whom do they protect?
-When the stableshed? - · Have you ever been unfairly accused of - · What kinds of laws are in place in our judicial system to guarantee the accused a fair trial? - · Which school rules or community laws exist that you think are unfair? - · What are some good reasons why those rules and laws exist? - · If you were to contest school rules or community laws, do you think you'd be given a fair chance to make your case?
+When the this - · Have you ever been unfairly accused of - · What kinds of laws are in place in our judicial system to guarantee the accused a fair trial? - · Which school rules or community laws exist that you think are unfair? - · What are some good reasons why those rules and laws exist? - · If you were to contest school rules or community laws, do you think you'd be given a fair chance to make your case?
 Why or why not?